Sven-Ve/svc-versioning-bundle/docs/usage.md

     # should git checkin and push runs?
 Have to be configured first.
     run_git: true

+    # run this command before start versioning, stop on error (e.q. phpstan, tests, ...)'
+    # e.q. pre_command: composer run-script phpstan
+    pre_command: ~

     # should easycorp/easy-deploy-bundle runs?
 Have to be installed and configured first.
     run_deploy: true

-    # run this command before start versioning, stop on error (e.q. phpstan, tests, ...)'
-    # e.q. pre_command: composer run-script phpstan
-    pre_command: ~

     # run this command for deployment, disable default deployment with easycorp/easy-deploy-bundle
     deploy_command: ~

+    # Deploy via Ansible
+    ansible_deploy:       false

+    # if ansible_deploy==true the name of the inventory file (default="inventory.yaml")
+    ansible_inventory:    inventory.yaml

+    # if ansible_deploy==true the name of the ansible playbook
+    ansible_playbook:     ~

     # Create a new release in config/packages/sentry.yaml (if you use sentry)
     create_sentry_release: false